retrospect-addon/plugin.video.retrospect/readme.md

 The kodi.log will tell you if you did not put them in the correct place or if you have copied the wrong version.

+_NOTE: for Kodi Krypton it seems that version 1.4.8.1008 is the last version that is compatible._

 # Copyrights and Licenses #
 *See also: http://www.rieter.net/content/xot/license/.*